otherjoel/thenotepad/README.md

 As in any Pollen project, you can test-run the site locally by running `raco pollen start` from the project folder.
 Then browse to `http://localhost:8080` in your browser.

-From the project folder, run `make all` to generate all the static files for the site.
-This is an incremental rebuild: if you’ve built the site once and since done nothing but add a new post, `make all` will build the HTML and PDF files for that post, rebuild the Index and Topics HTML pages, and rebuild the RSS feed.
-If you change any of the Racket code (`.rkt` files) or any of the template files, it will rebuild the HTML files for every single post, or the PDF files for every post, or both, depending on what you changed.
+From the project folder, run `make all` to generate all the static HTML files for the site.
+This is an incremental rebuild: if you’ve built the site once and since done nothing but add a new post, `make all` will build the HTML files for that post, rebuild the Index and Topics HTML pages, and rebuild the RSS feed.
+If you change any of the Racket code (`.rkt` files) or any of the template files, it will rebuild the HTML files for every single post, depending on what you changed.

 Use `make zap` to clean out all the generated pages, which will force a complete rebuild next time you do `make all`.

+In order to speed up rendering of `index.html` and other top-level pages, I have implemented an additional caching system in an SQLite database.
+See the post [Using SQLite to Speed Up Pollen Renders](https://thenotepad.org/posts/pollen-and-sqlite.html) to understand how it works.

 Finally, you can use `make publish` to push all necessary static files to your web server.
 See `makefile` for more details; you'll need to configure a couple of environment variables and you also need to be able to ssh into your server passwordlessly.

+## Contributing

+See [Contributions](CONTRIBUTIONS.md) for guidance on submitting issues and pull requests to this repo.

+## Forking

+Please feel free to fork this repo!
+If you do so, be sure to edit `CONTRIBUTIONS.md` to reflect your preferred guidance for potential contributors.
+Also note you must abide by the [license terms](LICENSE.md), so please review those carefully.

+If you want your improvements and customizations to be more generally known, feel free to let me know; I’ll be happy to add a link to it in the section below.
+(Alternatively, add a link to it in this file yourself and submit a pull request.)

+### Existing forks

+None yet!